An extensive guide to the best breakfast you could have in Spain

 One of the most popular Spanish breakfast foods is the tortilla de patatas.

-Then, you will have to beat some eggs, mix them with the fried potatoes, stir the mixture, and cook it in the frying pan with just a little bit of olive oil.
+Then, you must beat some eggs, mix them with the fried potatoes, stir the mixture, and cook it in the frying pan with just a little bit of olive oil.

-Onion is also an ingredient that could be added to the tortilla in order to make it tastier.
+Onion is also an ingredient that could be added to the tortilla to make it tastier.

 Get the recipe: Tortilla de Patatas – Spanish Omelette Recipe